 6) Which survey software should I choose?

 Early teams: simple tools (Forms/Tally/Typeform).
 User-research-heavy teams: tools that mix surveys with usability/behavioral data.
-Large CX/UX orgs: enterprise survey platforms with governance, multi-language, and deep analytics.
+Large CX/UX orgs: enterprise u003cstrongu003esurvey platformsu003c/strongu003e with governance, multi-language, and deep analytics.

 7) How do I keep results comparable over time?